Simons Collaboration: Arithmetic Geometry, Number Theory, and Computation

 We are hiring a number of mathematicians and programmers to support the work of the collaboration.

-Brown/ICERM has one opening for a Assistant Professor (Research): Mathjobs listing
+- Brown/ICERM has one opening for a Assistant Professor (Research): Mathjobs listing

-- Boston University has one opening: Mathjobs listing
+- Boston University has one opening for a Postdoctoral Associate: Mathjobs listing